Contrast-Security-OSS/docs/content/installation/setup/installation/UsingZooKeeperProperties.md

 ## About ZooKeeper and Contrast
 This guide is for enterprise-on-premises (EOP) administrators who are looking to move to a distributed setup of Contrast and want to use ZooKeeper as their configuration management.

-> **Note:** While the following steps guide you through the setup and configuration of additional software, keep in mind that you're responsible for the monitoring, backups and durability of ZooKeeper.
+> **Note:** While the following steps guide you through the setup and configuration of additional software, keep in mind that you're responsible for the monitoring, backup and durability of ZooKeeper.

-All code that's shared here is also available in our GitHub [repo](https://github.com/Contrast-Security-OSS/docs), so check back often for updates.
+All code that's shared here is also available in our GitHub repo, so check back often for updates.
 You can also submit a Pull Request if you have suggestions or find any bugs in the instructions.

 ## Before You Get Started
-Make sure you have a working installation of ZooKeeper that can be accessible from Contrast nodes.
+Make sure you have a working installation of ZooKeeper that can be accessed from Contrast nodes.
 To test the connectivity from Contrast, log into that node, run a ```telnet``` command and send ```ruok```.

 ```
 telnet localhost 2181